dongsu/docker_tomcat/README.rst

     a) First disable sites-enabled by commenting out the line "include /etc/nginx/sites-enabled/\*" in /etc/nginx/nginx.conf.

     b) Copy backends, and default.conf to /etc/nginx/conf.d by modifying them as needed.
-You can start with empty backends or use the docker instance running in mydkr1 as the sole server.
+Update backends with the the docker instance running in mydkr1 as the sole server.
+You can use either public or servicenet IP for mydkr1 since it is accessed locally by nginx.

     c) You also might want to set up nginx to start on every boot.